Victor Barton: Move to Hampshire

+Playing style and statistics

-Barton made 143 first-class appearances for Hampshire, scoring 6,204 runs at an average of 25.01, making six centuries alongside thirty half centuries.
+Barton made 143 first-class appearances for Hampshire.
+He scored 6,204 runs at an average of 25.01 for the county, making six centuries and 30 half-centuries, with a highest score of 205 runs.
 Wisden described his batting style as "attractive", whilst The Times remarked that "the chief characteristic of his batting was the great power of his own driving".
-Later in his career, Barton developed into an all-rounder, taking 130 first-class wickets for Hampshire at an average of 29.37, with three five wicket hauls.
-He typically fielded at mid-on, taking 101 catches across his first-class career.
+The Dundee Evening Telegraph remarked that Barton was often reliable when the batting around him was poor.
+A right-arm medium pace bowler, he was noted by The Star to have a long run-up prior to delivering the ball.
+Barton developed into an all-rounder later in his career, taking 130 first-class wickets for Hampshire at an average of 29.37; 89 of his wickets came in 1900 and 1901.
+Described by the magazine Cricket as a "splendid field", he typically fielded at mid-on, and took 101 catches across his first-class career.
 Summarising his cricket career, The Times wrote: "[he] never took a very high place in the cricket world, but he was a most useful bat and a quite a good change bowler".

 Football career

-Barton also played football as a goalkeeper, being invited by Russell Bencraft (who was honorary secretary at Hampshire, and soon to be president of Southampton St. Mary's) invited him to join the team as a reserve goalkeeper.
-He made one appearance for Southampton St. Mary's in the semi-final of the Hampshire Senior Cup in February 1893, due to an injury to regular goalkeeper Ralph Ruffell.
+Barton also played football as a goalkeeper for Southampton St. Mary's, having been invited by Bencraft (who was soon to become president of the club) to join the team as a reserve goalkeeper.
+Barton made one appearance for Southampton St. Mary's in the semi-final of the Hampshire Senior Cup in February 1893, playing due to an injury to regular goalkeeper Ralph Ruffell.
 In the match, played at the County Ground, Southampton defeated Portsmouth 2–0.
-Barton was injured by the time of the final on 11 March and was replaced by the now fit again Ralph Ruffell, with Southampton losing 2–1 to local rivals Freemantle.
+Barton was injured by the time of the final on 11 March, and was replaced by the fit again Ruffell, with Southampton losing 2–1 to local rivals Freemantle.

-Life outside sport
+Personal life and death

 In partnership with former Southampton St. Mary's footballer Jack Dorkin, Barton ran a sports outfitters business in London Road, Southampton.
-He was also briefly involved in the manufacture of cricket bats, before becoming the landlord of the Alexandra Hotel in Southampton, where he died on 23 March 1906, aged 38, from pneumonia; he had been in declining health for several years.
-He was survived by his wife, Louisa, and one daughter.
+He was also briefly involved in the manufacture of cricket bats, before becoming the landlord of the Alexandra Hotel in Southampton, and in 1899 he was involved in the production of mineral water.
+In 1896, the Southern Daily Echo organised a testimonial for him that ran in August and September, to raise funds for a gift for his forthcoming wedding.
+He married Louise in September 1896, with the couple having a daughter.
+Barton died at the Alexandra Hotel on 23 March 1906, aged 38, from pneumonia; he had been in declining health for several years.
 His funeral took place at Southampton Old Cemetery and was well attended by players and officials from Hampshire.
-Remembering Barton, Russell Bencraft described him as the most "unassuming, gentlemanly cricketer".
+Remembering Barton, Bencraft described him as the most "unassuming, gentlemanly cricketer".